Kapedo

 Administratively, it is headed by a chief (National Government), to be assisted by a village administrator (recruited by the County Government of Turkana).

-The village lies to the West of Mount Silale in the floor of the Great Rift Valley at the head of the Suguta Valley.
+The village lies to the West of Mount Silale on the floor of the Great Rift Valley at the head of the Suguta Valley.

 The Suguta River emanates from hot springs just east of the village, and is joined by the Suguta River flowing from the West and drains to the North.

 The village, occupied by Turkana people, is in a hot semi-desert area.
-Most houses are semi-permanent, made of iron sheets on roof and mud on the walls.
+Most houses are semi-permanent, made of iron sheets on the roof and mud on the walls.
 There are also houses made of mud and palm leaves.
-However, due to the prospective LAPPSET, the village has a number of permanent house.
+However, due to the prospective LAPPSET, the village has a number of permanent houses.

 Kapedo is a trading center with a few shops selling basic goods such as flour, tea, sugar and kerosene.

 There is very little agricultural land, so the people mainly depend on raising goats, and sheep.